jmsherry/webrtc-demo/README.md

 ## About

-This is a "simple", but complete example of how to utilize WebRTC to do peer to peer voice and video chatting between two or more people.
+This is a "simple", but complete example of how to utilize WebRTC to do peer to peer voice and video calling between two or more people.

 Original author: @shastox (great at tech; not so great at JS).
 Rapidly refactored by @jmsherry